Impact-Site-Verification: 1559e8b6-97c8-4a3c-8460-70712e091968

 Somewhere along these lanes, I noticed that Rich had a slight limp.
 He was not walking as fast as he had been that morning.
 When I asked him about it, he stated that his right arch of his foot was hurting a bit.
 We pondered whether or not we should stay the night in Azinhaga (pronounced Oz-in-YA-ga) or to push on to Golegã.

-At this first camino shell waymark, you turn left towards the hamlet of Reguengo de Alviela and Pombalinho.
-You have come a total of 17.9 kilometers at this turn.
+Here you will turn left towards the hamlet of Reguengo de Alviela and Pombalinho.
+You have come a total of 18 kilometers at this turn.

-After the turn, only 100 meters onward, you will turn to the right on a farmer's lane.
+After the turn, only 100 meters onward, you will turn to the right onto a farmer's lane.
 At this point, the old route used to go on straight, for a jaunt through Reguengo do Alviela, then turning right onto the N365, to enter Pombalinho.
+You will still see arrows pointing to the left at this intersection, and to the right for the new route!

-After turning right, the new route continues through the fields, following waymarks for 2.4 kilometers, until it turns to the right again after passing a bank of solar panels, at this intersection, below.
+We followed waymarks through the fields for the next 2.4 kilometers, until it turned to the right again after passing a bank of solar panels, at this intersection, pictured next.
 This is where the new route joins the old route from Pombalinho.
-(See the interactive map above.)
-As stated before, this new route, shortcuts the Way by about three kilometers!
+As stated before, this new route shortcuts the Way by about three kilometers!
 Thank-you Camino planners!

 There is absolutely no shade here on these back country lanes.
 Wear a straw hat!
 We were all getting funky tans, me especially on my hands, since I was wearing long sleeves.
 Rich was getting a rash on the back of his legs - most likely from the sun!
 All this, despite our slathering ourselves with sunscreen!